dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 Enter host password for user 'paul': paul@sprocket:~$
 ```

+In the above example, the timeout for this channel is extended to one
+hour.

 After this request is successfully processed, the channel metadata
 shows the updated timeout value: